Author: Manjusha Manthapuri

 Clinical trial management systems: The backbone of site operations

-What is a Clinical Trial Management System (CTMS)?
+What Is a Clinical Trial Management System (CTMS)?

 A CTMS typically allows research sites to: